Tista93/Conways_Game_of_life/README.md

 ***"Boundary conditions?
 What are you talking about?"***

-To get a grid of the size n made up of smaller "base grits" we simply need to "fold" each side to the side parallel to it.
+To get the boundary coniditions to create a grid of the size n made up of smaller "base grits" we simply need to "fold" each side to the side parallel to it.
 If we fold the side D to the side B well end up with a cylinder.
 If we then connect the ends of the cylinder (thus connecting side A to C) to each other,